penpot/penpot/docs/00-Getting-Started.md

 This will make use the docker without `sudo` command all the time.

-NOTE: probably you will need to relogin again to make this change take effect.
+NOTE: probably you will need to re-login again to make this change take effect.